 We are not in Cannes, Menton, St. Tropez or Nice.
 This isn’t the Riviera as an extravaganza of tourism, movie stars and casinos.
 We’re in the western corner near Toulon, heading towards the Pyrenees, the area locked in the ’70s even after tourism tried to finesse its way into the storefronts, boulevards and renovated villas.
 In my heart there’s nowhere like this.
-My aunt’s story is a mistral echo, the genêt, lavender and thyme opioids and the dreamy haze that captures a pinkish glow bouncing off the calanques and tree shoulders…a history of war and escape, of hideouts and solidarity.
+My aunt’s story is a mistral echo.
+The genêt, lavender and thyme, opioids and the dreamy haze that captures a pinkish glow bouncing off the calanques and tree shoulders, it’s a history of war and escape, of hideouts and solidarity.
 There is a peace out of time here.
-I can taste it in the wine, read it in the trees, feel it between my toes.
+I can taste it in the wine, read it in the trees, feel it in the water.

 The port in Cassis was quiet.
 I remember music even if it was only in my head…I couldn’t humm it for you it was so faint and on a strange musical scale.
 The closer we came to the calanques, the more concentrated the movement of the water.
 Miniature waves flipped and curled onto themselves, small folds of foam diamonds and translucent jade.

 Bandol.
-I have not remembered being this calm.
+I can’t remember being this calm.
 I can remember the taste of fennel and parsley.
-The olive oil mirrored everything.
-The land kept trying to tell me something, but I was young.
-But I think I understand it now.
+The olive oil enveloped everything.
+The earth kept trying to tell me something, but I was naive and full of angst.
+I think I understand it now.
 This was the beginning of my letting go.

 It was on the occasion of my aunt’s death that we decided to come together for the first time, and carry her ashes to the sea.
 The search took all afternoon but we found the place.
 It felt like maybe a place she would have gone dipping with her friends, in between searching out someone to help organize the rescue of refugees, getting them visas out of Europe before it was too late.